betcode-org/betfair/README.md

     - Unit tests
     - Fix issue with no errorCode in cancel request
-    - Use schematics for json -> data structure
+    - Use schematics for json -> data structure, schematics is slow as balls
     - Enums for correct values to be sent
     - Choose where certs are located
     - Thread lock on transaction counter